-Climate Change Risk
+Climate Change risk

-Currently, climate change is a very important topic worldwide and it is being given its due importance.
+The analysis in relation to Climate change started in 2021.
 Further to the Opinion issued in April 2021 by EIOPA entitled 'Opinion on the supervision of the use of climate change risk scenarios in ORSA', an immediate process has been set up in order to focus and give priority to this topic.